Updated Septeber 10, 2021.

 “Seniors should find a solid broker with a consistent track record of providing value in the senior community and giving unbiased advice,” says Christopher Westfall, Sr, Senior Savings Network founder.

-Looking at client reviews and taking recommendations from friends will help you find a reliable agent.
+Looking at client reviews and taking recommendations from friends can help you find a reliable agent.
+Beyond considering reviews, Medicare has rules regarding what insurance agents selling Medicare can and can't do when working with clients.
+Understanding these can help you identify good agents.

 Knowing that you’re getting good advice can be difficult to determine, especially if you’re not familiar with Medicare.
 If you want to be an informed decision-maker, it’s worthwhile to do your own research.